Q&A with Dr. Kaufman

 It falls within my specialties—head and neck, and plastic surgery.
 The phrenic nerve is not commonly dealt with, unless it is neck or chest surgery, so thoracic or otolaryngology surgeons will encounter the phrenic nerve—but basically just to try to stay away from it.
 Until now, no one has attempted to actually get to the phrenic nerve—unless they inadvertently harm it– to do something positive with it.

 I see the procedures I’ve done as just the tip of the iceberg.
-Unfortunately, despite our numerous medical publications and persistence in trying to educate physicians throughout the United States and abroad, a large portion of the medical community that takes care of phrenic nerve injury patients has no idea yet, so the goal is to get the word out.
+Unfortunately, despite our numerous medical publications and persistence in trying to educate physicians throughout the United States and abroad, a large portion of the medical community that takes care of phrenic nerve injury patients has no idea about these phrenic nerve treatments yet, so the goal is to get the word out.

 Q: How do you intend to spread the word of your work?